Modern Slavery Act

 Supply Chain Risks

-As many of our products are sourced from overseas, it’s imperative FPA Australia considers how this comprehensive supply chain could potentially be linked to modern slavery.
+As many of our products are sourced from overseas, it’s imperative FPA Envirochoice considers how this comprehensive supply chain could potentially be linked to modern slavery.

 Below is a list of potential identified risks –

-- Non Transparency – due to the physical distance between FPA Australia and its suppliers, ensuring compliance from suppliers may be challenging.
+- Non Transparency – due to the physical distance between FPA Envirochoice and its suppliers, ensuring compliance from suppliers may be challenging.

 - Traceability – as these suppliers may source raw materials and other components from other companies, it becomes harder to trace these sources for modern slavery compliance.

 - High-Risk Countries –Sourcing from some locations that are deemed to have an increased of modern slavery.

 - Timeframes – with an increased demand on sourcing products in shorter timeframes, there is a higher risk of forced excessive working hours.